solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ///
 /// This function will return an error if any of the CPI calls (logging or appending) fail. pub fn append_message(ctx: Context<MessageAccounts>, message: String) -> Result<()> {
-    // Hash the message + sender's public key to create a leaf node let leaf_node = keccak::hashv(&[message.as_bytes(), ctx.accounts.sender.key().as_ref()]).to_bytes();
+    // Hash the message + sender’s public key to create a leaf node let leaf_node = keccak::hashv(&[message.as_bytes(), ctx.accounts.sender.key().as_ref()]).to_bytes();

     // Create a new "MessageLog" using the leaf node hash, sender, recipient, and message